SHTOOLS/SHTOOLS/docs/pages/mydoc/python-installing.md

 ## How to install Cartopy

-The easiest way to install Cartopy is with conda
+The easiest way to install Cartopy is with conda:
 ```bash
 conda install -c conda-forge cartopy
 ```